neoforged/.github/primers/1.21.2/index.md

         - `isRedstoneConductor` is now public
         - `applyNaturalSlowdown` now returns the vector to slowdown by.
         - `getPosOffs` -> `MinecartBehavior#getPos`
+        - `setInitialPos` - Sets the initial position of the minecart.
+        - `createMinecart` is now abstract in its creation, meaning it can be used to create any minecart given the provided parameters
+        - `getMinecartType` is removed
+        - `getPickResult` is now abstract
+        - `$Type` and `getMinecartType` is replaced by `isRideable` and `isFurnace`, which is not one-to-one.
+    - `AbstractMinecartContainer(EntityType, double, double, double, Level)` is removed
     - `MinecartBehavior` - holds how the entity should be rendered and positions during movement.
+    - `MinecartFurnace#xPush`, `zPush` -> `push`
 - `net.minecraft.world.level.block.state.properties.RailShape#isAscending` -> `isSlope`
 - `net.minecraft.world.phys.shapes.MinecartCollisionContext` - An entity collision context that handles the collision of a minecart with some other collision object.